mongodb/leafygreen-ui/packages/tabs/README.md

 **Default:** ``

-Adds a className to the root element
+Adds a className to the root element.

 ### disabled